jamesbychance/wearAI/README.md

 - **Temporal Dependency Issues**: Traditional models like RNNs and LSTMs may struggle with long-term dependencies in sequential data, leading to performance degradation.
 - **Limited Spatial Context**: Conventional models often fail to capture the spatial interdependencies between different body parts or sensors, resulting in less accurate activity recognition.
-- **Overfitting and Generalization**: Models trained on specific datasets may not generalize well to new activities or environments due to a lack of spatial awareness.
+- **Overfitting and Generalisation**: Models trained on specific datasets may not generalise well to new activities or environments due to a lack of spatial awareness.
 - **Multimodal Data Fusion Challenges**: Integrating data from multiple sensors can be complex, and conventional models may not effectively fuse this data.

 ### Key Research Directions: